 If a student has not received a C- or better in two or more classes and has not made adequate progress throughout the year, the student may be retained.
-Families will be notified throughout the school year at the end of each quarter regarding a student's academic probation.
+Families will be notified throughout the school year at the end of each quarter regarding if a student is on academic probation.
 Families and educational staff (child study team) will be in communication regarding areas of improvement along with suggestions for students and families to support students moving forward.
 If there is the possibility of a student being retained, the middle school principal will communicate with students and families during quarter 3.
 The decision for retention will be made by the student's teachers and administration during quarter 4.
-This will be communicated to parents before the last day of school.
+This will be communicated to parents by the time final report cards are posted..
 If the parents/guardians do not agree with the principal's decision, the parents may appeal in writing to the Executive Director within 5 days after the school year ends.